• Skip to main content

 Boating and fishing in Bear Creek Reservoir, Jefferson County.
 Photo by: Robin Kanouse

-This picturesque reservoir sits at the western edge of Denver’s suburbs in Lakewood, and it offers a stellar mix of serenity and scenery for paddle boarders.
+This picturesque reservoir sits at the western edge of Denver’s suburbs in Lakewood, and it offers a stellar mix of serenity and scenery for paddleboarding.
 This Lakewood park is a great spot to throw camping, hiking, and fishing into the mix if you want to make paddle boarding just one part of a larger weekend trip without leaving the Denver area.

 Clear Creek Whitewater Park